umaramin7/MedicalCare/README.md

 ## 🌟 Overview

-HealthGuardian is your trusted companion in medical emergencies, providing instant access to critical healthcare resources, AI-powered symptom analysis, and real-time emergency assistance.
+MedicalCare is your trusted companion in medical emergencies, providing instant access to critical healthcare resources, AI-powered symptom analysis, and real-time emergency assistance.
 Our platform combines cutting-edge technology with medical expertise to ensure help is always within reach.

 ## 🚨 Emergency Features